-8. DELIVERABLES
+7. DELIVERABLES

-The report includes a set of fourteen geophysical maps plotted at a scale of 1:20,000.
-Each of the seven project areas has two maps described as follows:
+The report includes a set of three geophysical maps plotted at a scale of 1:20,000.
+The maps are described as follows:

-- Map 1: Line contoured Total Magnetic Field with EM anomalies - Map 2: EM Plan Profiles, Z4, Z8 & Z12 off-time profiles with EM anomalies
+- Map 1: Colour contoured Total Magnetic Field with EM anomalies - Map 2: EM Plan Profiles, Z4, Z8 & Z12 off-time profiles with EM anomalies - Map 3: Flight Path with EM anomalies

-All geophysical data presented on the maps have been windowed to the claim block outlines.
 The coordinate/projection system for the maps is NAD27 Canada Mean Universal Transverse Mercator Zone 17 north.
 For reference, the latitude and longitude in NAD27 are also noted on the maps.
-All the maps show flight path trace, skeletal topography, and conductor picks represented by an anomaly symbol classified according to calculated on-time conductance.
-The anomaly symbol is accompanied by postings denoting the calculated on-time conductance, a thick or thin classification and an anomaly identifier label.
+All the maps show flight path trace, skeletal topography, and conductor picks represented by an anomaly symbol classified according to calculated offtime conductance.
+The anomaly symbol is accompanied by postings denoting the calculated on-time and off-time conductance, an anomaly identifier label, and the number of off-time channels responding.
 The anomaly symbol legend is given in the margin of the maps.
-The magnetic field data is presented as superimposed line contours with a minimum contour interval of 5 nT.
-Bold contour lines are separated by 100 nT.
+Colour contour maps show colour fill plus superimposed line contours.

 The geophysical profile data is archived digitally in a Geosoft GDB binary format database.
 The database contains the processed streaming data, the RMS data, the base station data, and all processed channels.
-A description of the contents of the individual channels in the database can be found in Appendix 3.
+A description of the contents of the individual channels in the database can be found in Appendix 2.
 This digital data is archived at the Aeroquest head office in Milton.

-9. DATA PROCESSING AND PRESENTATION
+8. DATA PROCESSING AND PRESENTATION